 - The Joint ISO/RTO Planning Committee (JIPC) is continuing to exchange data and information, review transmission needs in neighboring regions, review interconnection projects with interregional impacts, and maintain an interregional production cost database.
 The final 2023 Northeast Coordinated System Plan (NCSP) was published on May 28, 2024.
 An Interregional Planning Stakeholder Advisory Committee (IPSAC) meeting was held on December 6, 2024, at which the JIPC provided updates on processes and studies among the three regions.
-The next IPSAC meeting will be scheduled in spring 2025.
-(Current) - ISO-NE sent a letter to JIPC requesting a study to determine whether the current limitation (as memorialized in a three-party joint operating agreement among ISO-NE, NYISO, and PJM) on ISO-NE's largest single loss of source contingency can be increased from 1,200 MW to 2,000 MW.
+The next IPSAC meeting will be held May 2 2025.
+(Updated) - ISO-NE sent a letter to JIPC requesting a study to determine whether the current limitation (as memorialized in a three-party joint operating agreement among ISO-NE, NYISO, and PJM) on ISO-NE's largest single loss of source contingency can be increased from 1,200 MW to 2,000 MW.
 The three members of the JIPC agreed to perform a coordinated study led by ISO-NE, which is underway.
-JIPC provided an update to stakeholders at the December 6 IPSAC.
-(Current)
+JIPC will provide an update to stakeholders at the May 2 IPSAC.
+(Updated)